Authored by the expert who managed and guided the team behind the Bulgaria Property Pack

 How fast do well-priced apartments get rented in Sofia?

-A well-priced apartment in Sofia typically finds a tenant within 2 to 4 weeks, with prime units in high-demand areas like Center or near metro stations often leasing in just 1 to 2 weeks.
+A well-priced 1-bedroom or 2-bedroom apartment in a good Sofia location typically finds a tenant within 2 to 4 weeks, and in high-demand pockets near metro stations or Business Park Sofia, it can happen in under 2 weeks.

 And if you want to know what should be the right price, check our latest update on how much an apartment should cost in Sofia.